kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 #endif
 ```

-> important: **PulseProxy** uses swizzling and private APIs and it is not recommended that you include it in the production builds of your app.
+> important: **PulseProxy** uses method swizzling and private APIs, and it is not recommended that you include it in the production builds of your app.
+It is also not guaranteed to continue working with new versions of the system SDKs.

 ### 2.2.
 Collect Logs